 Pupil consultation has ensured the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE curriculum that addresses relevant issues informed by analysis of public health data and pupil priorities.
-Consultation methods included pupil involvement.
+Consultation methods via parent consultation and meetings.
 Pupil consultation has been used to inform the creation of the school RSHE curriculum and this policy where appropriate.